-- A bicycle parking space must be on the same lot as the use for which it is required. - Bicycle parking spaces as required by this by-law shall not be located: - In a dwelling unit; or - o On a balcony. - All long-term parking spaces shall be indoors.
+- A bicycle parking space must be on the same lot as the use for which it is required. - Bicycle parking spaces as required by this by-law shall not be located: - o In a dwelling unit; or - A storage locker; or - o On a balcony. - All long-term parking spaces shall be indoors.

-- All indoor bicycle parking areas shall be: - o Located on a ground floor; or - o Located within one storey of a ground floor and be: - Accessible from a ground floor with ramps, or - Accessible from a ground floor by elevator. - All outdoor bicycle parking areas shall be: - Within 15 m from a pedestrian entrance to the principal building on the lot, or up to 30 m from the pedestrian entrance if the spaces are weather protected (e.g. building awnings, overhangs, or special purpose designed shelters); and - Provided in a convenient, well-lit location that provides visual surveillance by occupants of the building the racks are intended to serve.
+- All indoor bicycle parking areas shall be: - o Located on a ground floor; or - Located within one storey of a ground floor and accessible from a ground floor with ramps or by elevator; or - Located on other levels of the building commencing with the level within one storey of a ground floor and moving up or down, in one level increments when at least 50% of the area of that level is occupied by bicycle parking spaces, until all required bicycle spaces have been provided, and are accessible from a ground floor with ramps or by elevator. - All outdoor bicycle parking areas shall be: - Within 15 m from a pedestrian entrance to the principal building on the lot, or up to 30 m from the pedestrian entrance if the spaces are weather protected (e.g., building awnings, overhangs, or special purpose designed shelters); and - Provided in a convenient, well-lit location that provides visual surveillance by occupants of the building the racks are intended to serve.
 If the racks are not readily visible to visitors to a site, directional signage to the racks shall be provided.